RarelyCharlie/rarelycharlie.github.io/_guide/questpodcast.md

 *And like it's an amoral, it's just a framework.
 And, uh, people forget that they tie the startup framework with maybe some of the negative outcomes they see.
 But, when, really, it's, you know, the startup framework can be applied to any value set, starting value set, or problem space that you're, you're trying to tackle.*

+### The money thing (1:03:09)

 100%.
 So if you've, and that's where I think that, that's where I think, like, the money thing can get a little complicated.
 If, if, if the drive is towards constant shareholder growth, for more and more money, greater and greater revenue in terms of the, you know, these idea of ABLE companies, these new ways of unlocking liquidity, uh, with people that have got it, I don't know if revenue first can be the driver.

 So in the, in the value set of a startup design, to do social good in that way, I don't know if revenue first, that's a, that's a strong anchor.
 And there's in, that is, the, you know, there's an ocean, there are several oceans behind that.
 So, so to design it differently, I don't think that could be the first thing in that process.
 So it's weird.
 It's like, it's like a startup vehicle that's not revenue first.

-*Right, I was, I was actually talking to Brian Chesky from Airbnb about this a couple, maybe a couple months ago, where he was very interested in "Are there new ways to design a corporation, where you are putting other stakeholders first, you know?"
+*Right, I was, I was actually talking to [Brian Chesky](https://news.airbnb.com/about-us/leadership/brian-chesky/) from Airbnb about this a couple, maybe a couple months ago, where he was very interested in "Are there new ways to design a corporation, where you are putting other stakeholders first, you know?"
 Or maybe not first, but like, even considering the needs of other stakeholders?*

 *Right now, it's your fiduciary responsibility as a, you know, executive of a company, CEO of a company, to try to increase stake…, shareholder value as much as possible.
 That's your job, and you're actually obligated to do it.
 And so, um, his question was kind of at a corporate level.
 Was there, were there ways to, uh, I guess, right, and bake into the charter of the company that you are going to, um, consider different stakeholders.
 And I think that's a really interesting question.*